Who Are We

 How Long Will We Store Your Data

 We will store your personal information for up to one month (30 days) if you do not decide to proceed with our services and do not opt-in to receive marketing information from us.
 If you do become a customer/client of ours, we will store your data for up to one year from the date of the latest purchase of our services.
-If you do choose to opt into our marketing, we will continue to contact you via email until you opt out.
-All of our emails contain an validated unsubscribe link.
+If you do choose to opt in to our marketing, we will continue to contact you via email until you opt-out.
+All of our emails contain a validated unsubscribe link.

 Where Is My Data Held